ilg-deprecated/arm-none-eabi-gcc-build/README.md

 ## Prepare release

 To prepare a new release, first determine the GCC version (like `7.2.1`) and update the `scripts/VERSION` file.
-The fourth digit is the number of the ARM release of the same GCC version, and the fifth digit is the GNU MCU Eclipse release number.
+The format is `7.2.1-1.1`.
+The fourth digit is the number of the ARM release of the same GCC version, and the fifth digit is the GNU MCU Eclipse release number of this version.

 Add a new set of definitions in the `scripts/container-build.sh`, with the versions of various components.